 Free Photography Guide

-As a photographer (and ex marketing manager), I know how important imagery is to your website, social media and branding – and I hope these tips will help you make some magic at home.
+As a photographer (and ex marketing manager), I know how important content is to your website, social media and branding – and I hope these tips will help you make some magic at home.

 The Most Important Thing

-As I mention in my Flatlay Photography Guide (get your free copy here), it’s important to think about the target audience for your product or service, as well as who they may aspire to be.
+I know I sound like a broken record, BUT – as I mention in my Flatlay Photography Guide (get your free copy here), it’s important to think about the target audience for your product or service, as well as who they may aspire to be.

 Why Is This So Important?